For the most part, Telepresence doesn't require any special

 imagesconfig key keys so telepresence uses the aforementioned image for their agent.

-Users will now be able to use selective intercepts with the
+Users will now be able to use preview intercepts with the

 If using Helm to install the server-side components, see the chart's README to learn how to configure the image registry and license secret.